magnet-cl/magnetizer/README.md

 * Install vim and [vim_config](https://github.com/magnet-cl/Vim_config).

-The last post-task defined in the playbook upgrades system packages through apt safe upgrade, it might require a system reboot.
+The last post-task defined in the playbook upgrades system packages through apt safe upgrade, it might require a shell restart or a session restart.

 #### Notes on servers providers
 ##### AWS EC2